-The Health System Philanthropy Residency Program is a new 18-month, comprehensive examination and engagement in the concepts and practices of strategic and advanced philanthropy development for health care systems, grounded in experience and frameworks that can inform practice; and sharing of the competencies and knowledge required for successful senior development officers.
+The Health System Philanthropy Residency Program is an 18-month, comprehensive examination and engagement in the concepts and practices of strategic and advanced philanthropy development for health care systems, grounded in experience and frameworks that can inform practice; and sharing of the competencies and knowledge required for successful senior development officers.

 Who Should Attend

-This customized executive training and knowledge-sharing program is specifically designed for health system executives who work in or aspire to senior leadership positions.
+This customized executive training and knowledge-sharing program is specifically designed for health system professionals who work in or aspire to senior leadership positions.
 Ideal candidates will have at least five years of health care development experience, including significant experience managing a major development function, and will currently have supervisory responsibility.

 For 2017-18, the cohort is capped at 15 members on a first-come, first-serve basis.
 There is no application process, although registrants will need to submit a letter of recommendation from their immediate supervisor.